The Cheapest and Most Expensive Times To Visit Kauai

 • Spring Break (March to April): Similar to the summer break, spring break sees a significant influx of visitors, especially families and college students.
 With the island’s appeal to those seeking sun and surf, prices for accommodations and flights are elevated during this period.

-Cheapest Months To Visit Kauai
+The Cheapest Time Of Year To Visit Kauai

 The least expensive times to visit Kauai are typically during the off-peak seasons when there are fewer tourists: